Skip to content Accessibility info

 • Exhibition & Fine Art - Valuable artwork or artifacts require this type of special protection while on exhibit, in transit, or on loan to other exhibitors.

-• Cargo Coverage - If you transport goods via truck or rail, this type of insurance coverage protects your products while in transit and during delivery.
+• Cargo Coverage - If you transport goods via truck or rail, this type of insurance coverage protects your products while in transit and during delivery, including events such as cargo theft and accidents.

 If you’re not sure which type of protection is right for your business, reach out to an insurance expert—like the team at Pepper, Johnstone & Company.
 We’ll work with you to find the coverage that best fits your needs.
 Contact us today, and let’s get started!